The Carolina Panthers and Houston Texans usher in Week 3 of the NFL season on Thursday Night Football (8:20 p.m., NFL Network).

 Cat’s Out Of The Bag

-It’s too early to anoint the Panthers as a playoff contender, but they’re starting to garner some national recognition.
+It’s too early to tease the Panthers’ Super Bowl odds in NC, but they’re starting to garner some national recognition.
 They could further increase their mainstream profile with another big performance in a primetime spot — even against the Texans.

 The Panthers still have some kinks to iron out offensively, but they’ve shown signs of becoming a dangerous attack.
 In the meantime, their defense has made a stellar impression.